 ended September 30

 Interest revenue depends on market conditions, their impact on the interest-bearing assets held on the Bank’s balance sheet, and the volume and blend of these assets.
-The Bank’s sources of interest revenue are interest earned on its investments in Government of Canada securities, on SPRAs and on assets resulting from the large-scale asset purchase programs.
-In the third quarter and the first nine months of 2022, interest revenue increased by $83 million (or 8%) and $356 million (or 12%), respectively, over the comparable three- and nine-month periods in 2021.
-This increase is driven by higher yields and a higher average holding of interest-yielding investments during the period, which was offset by an increase in the average yield on investments.
+The Bank earns interest on its investments in Government of Canada securities, on SPRAs (if any) and on assets acquired through large-scale asset purchase programs.
+In the third quarter and the first nine months of 2023, interest revenue decreased by $152 million (or 14%) and $404 million (or 12%), respectively, compared with the same periods in 2022.
+This decrease was driven by the Bank’s lower average holding of interest-yielding investments during the period, which was offset by an increase in the average yield on investments.

 Interest expense consists mainly of interest incurred on deposits held by the Bank.
-During the third quarter and the first nine months of 2022, interest expense increased by $1,247 million and $2,006 million, respectively, over the comparable three- and nine-month periods in 2021.
-The increase was the result of rises in the Bank’s policy interest rate in 2022.
-However, the increase was offset by a lower average volume of deposits during the period and by a decrease to 0%, in effect since May 2022, in the interest rate paid on Government of Canada deposits.
+During the third quarter and the first nine months of 2023, the interest expense increased by $793 million and $4,229 million, respectively, compared with the same periods in 2022, as a result of rises in the Bank’s policy interest rate.
+The increase was partially offset by a lower average volume of deposits during the period and by a decrease to 0%, in effect since May 2022, in the interest rate paid on Government of Canada deposits.

-- Benefits and other staff costs decreased by $8 million (or 7%), mainly due to the expense associated with the Bank’s defined-benefit plans, which decreased by $14 million (or 17%) as a result of a rise in the discount rates used for their calculation.1
+- Benefits and other staff costs decreased by $45 million (or 44%), mainly due to a decline in the expense associated with the Bank’s defined-benefit plans.
+This decline was a result of a rise in the discount rates used for their calculation.1

-- Technology and telecommunications costs increased by $5 million (or 24%) and $9 million (or 13%) for the three- and nine-month periods, respectively, compared with the same periods in 2021.
+- Technology and telecommunications costs increased by $4 million (or 5%) compared with the same period in 2022.
 This increase was driven by the Bank’s focus on its digital transformation and on strengthening its information technology systems.

 (in millions of Canadian dollars)